 If you love the music and sounds of the holiday season, then you’ll love the Williamsburg Symphony Orchestra’s annual holiday concert, Holiday Pops!
 The December concert series occurs the weekend of the Grand Illumination in Colonial Williamsburg.
 Perfect for the entire family, the Holiday Pops series showcases classics, carols, and an atmosphere that will surely get you in the Christmas spirit.

-If you’re a history buff, then you’ll love learning about 17th and 18th century Christmas traditions at two popular living museums in Yorktown!
-An interactive outdoor learning experience will involve reenactments, live music, and lots of storytelling.
+If you’re a history buff, you’ll love learning about 17th and 18th-century Christmas traditions at two popular living museums in Yorktown!
+An interactive outdoor learning experience will involve reenactments, live music, and storytelling.

 For one night only, head over to Historic Main Street this year for an enchanting evening Christmas Market!
 That’s right!
 A brand-new event, Yorktown will be hosting a nighttime Christmas Market.
 There will be festive holiday music, cider, hot chocolate, and lots of shopping!
 An event not to miss!
 Check out VisitWilliamsburg.com to learn more about this event.